boguz/burgton-button/README.md

 | `--burgton-button-label-text-transform` | Set the text-transform for the label text when the button is active | CSS text-transform value | uppercase | `--burgton-button-label-text-transform: capitalize;` |

 #### Methods
-`<burgton-button>` exposes several methods which you can call from you application.
+`<burgton-button>` exposes several methods which you can call from your application.

 | Method | Description | Example |
 | ------ | ----------- | ------- |